 Dip the pins of the connector into the molten solder.
 Follow recommended timing for immersion and emersion to properly tin the entire soldered surface areas.

-Due to the need to completely control the rates of immersion and emersion of the connector pins and the dwell times in and between each process step, a robotic hot solder dip is recommended for connector tinning.
+Caution: Due to the need to completely control the rates of immersion and emersion of the connector pins and the dwell times in and between each process step, a robotic hot solder dip is recommended for connector tinning.
 See caution note above.

 If the flux used is water-soluble, run the connectors through a filtered hot water rinse to remove the flux residues.
 If the flux used is not water-soluble, use the appropriate flux remover solvent to clean the connectors.